Password and Account Protection¶

 Passwords must be changed as soon as possible after exposure or suspected compromise.
 Exposure of passwords and suspected compromises must immediately be reported to NERSC at firstname.lastname@example.org or the Account Support Group, email@example.com.

-All of NERSC's computational systems are managed by the LDAP protocol and use the NIM password.
-Passwords cannot be changed directly on the computational machines, but rather the NIM password itself must be changed:
+All of NERSC's computational systems are managed by the LDAP protocol and use the Iris password.
+Passwords cannot be changed directly on the computational machines, but rather the Iris password itself must be changed, following the steps below:

-Passwords must be changed under any one of the following circumstances:
+Passwords must also be changed under any one of the following circumstances:

 - Immediately after someone else has obtained your password (do NOT give your password to anyone else).